 If you are in need of urgent support or feel you are in crisis, you can reach our 24/7 Urgent Support Line by calling 508-565-1331, and selecting Option 2.

 You will be asked to complete several online forms prior to your first session.
 First, you will complete a form containing basic background information, as well as some questions related to your reasons for coming into counseling.
 You will also be asked to sign a form that explains both the services we offer and our policies regarding confidentiality.
-Last, for telehealth sessions which will be the majority of our services for fall 2020, you will also be asked to complete a consent form for telelealth.
-You and your clinician will discuss the information on these forms during your initial meeting.
+Last, as our services have been hybrid due to advances in telehealth during the pandemic, you will also be asked to complete a consent form for telehealth as some of your sessions may be delivered in this format.
+You and your clinician will discuss the information on these forms during your initial meeting as well as appropriateness for in person vs. telehealth options for ongoing appointments.
+Learn more on our General Information page.

 Your clinician will explain informed consent and confidentiality.
 During this initial session, time will be spent exploring your reason for seeking counseling, gathering history and background information, and discussing your current functioning, safety, and needs.
 You and your clinician will develop a plan for future support.
 You may continue counseling with your intake clinician if scheduling allows, or you may assigned to another counselor for ongoing meetings (typically occurring biweekly) depending on availability and your preferences.
 At times, the best counseling match for a student may be an off-campus provider or a specialist.
 Your intake clinician within Counseling Services will assist you with referral to appropriate off-campus resources when needed.